 Whether it’s matters of faith, or finances, or discipline, or even “where do we squeeze the toothpaste tube,” it’s worth giving every effort to find common ground.

-And how do we find that common road upon which to cheerfully walk together?
+And how do we find that common ground upon which to cheerfully walk together?
 The “Two C’s” are simple: communication and compromise.
 We learn from one another.
-We bend where we can.
-We accommodate the other person’s point of view.
-We lower our voices in recognition of the reality that we are not always right.
+We bend where we can, and we accommodate the other person’s point of view.
+And we lower our voices in recognition of the reality that we are not always right.

 My instinctive cynicism waned just a bit when the two studio gladiators, eyeing each other with guarded fury, abruptly stumbled onto something.
 They both wanted the same things!
 Both men yearned for a world of peace where their children could grow up in safety.
 They wanted an economy that promised prosperity for the future, a nation that continued to gently radiate its ideals of freedom and religious liberty around the globe.
 (They still sneered at each other and tossed barbed rhetoric back and forth, though.)